 How does billing work?

-Metro VXCs are charged a recurring monthly flat fee based on hourly provisioned services consumed in the course of the previous month.
-There are two bandwidth tiers:
+Metro VXCs are billed a recurring monthly flat fee based on three bandwidth tiers:

 - 1001 Mbps to 10 Gbps

-- A recurring fixed fee based on the bandwidth tiers above.
+- A recurring fixed fee based on the bandwidth tiers.